Dwayne-Zammit/wordpress-deployment-aws/README.md

 The user-data script is executed upon the first launch of the EC2 instance.
 It installs WordPress and MySQL, and configures the application.
 Deploying via GitHub Actions

 The deployment process is automated using GitHub Actions.
-Ensure your GitHub Actions workflows are correctly set up to handle deployment tasks.
 Bootstrapping WordPress

-After deployment, you may need to bootstrap the WordPress application using additional steps defined in your GitHub Actions workflows.
+Upon deployment, there are steps in git actions which bootstraps the WordPress application.

+The system is provisioned with a cronjob which performs a backup on the mysql db every 7 days and uploads to s3.

 Backing Up MySQL Database Locally

 To back up the MySQL database locally, follow these steps: